-We develop and utilize high-resolution light-sheet microscopy methods which allows us to probe this vast range of spatial and temporal scales within living embryos (so far in Mice, Drosophila, and C. elegans).
-For example, we can acquire: high-speed volumetric data to quantify chromatin dynamics (Video 1), multi-color datasets to study the interaction and distribution of protein domains associated with gene activation or repression as cell fates are determined in young embryos (Video 2), and use single molecule localization techniques to quantify the kinetics of individual transcription factors as they whizz around the nucleoplasm searching for and binding to their genomic targets (Video 3).
+We develop and use high-resolution microscopy methods which allow us to probe this vast range of spatial and temporal scales within living embryos, tissue slices, and single cells.
+For example, we acquire: high-speed volumetric data to quantify chromatin dynamics (Video 2), multi-color datasets to study the interaction and distribution of protein domains associated with gene activation or repression as cell fates are determined in young embryos (Video 3), and use single molecule localization techniques to quantify the kinetics of individual transcription factors as they whizz around the nucleoplasm searching for and binding to their genomic targets (Video 4).

-Video 3: Single molecule dynamic of a pioneer transcription factor (Zelda-green) as they bind chromatin (H2B-red) in a Drosophila embryo.
+Video 4: Single molecule dynamics of a pioneer transcription factor (Zelda-green) as it binds chromatin (H2B-red) in a Drosophila embryo.
 The edge of the embryo is visible as a bright red line on the right of the video